NicklasVraa/NovaOS/README.md

 # NovaOS
 Download the [ISO](https://drive.google.com/drive/folders/1PxN_xtd-8F6M6SU2Ia1yOs4M1Mpy6arj?usp=sharing) (31-5-2023 build).
 Confirmed to work in VirtualBox and on bare metal.
+If windows is giving you trouble after installation, install and run `boot-repair` in the live session.

 This is a remake of [Linux Mint](https://linuxmint.com).
 The intention with this ISO is to provide a very minimal and optimized version of Mint with sensible defaults and a coherent experience and muted look-and-feel.
 It's based on Mint 20.3, but with the newer 5.15 kernel.
 Also check out the standalone [theme](https://github.com/NicklasVraa/Nova-galactic-theme) and [icon-pack](https://github.com/NicklasVraa/Nova-galactic-icons).